 The monument bears the name “Moriarty” in large capital letters, but the date of Mary’s death has been omitted due to her self-consciousness about how much older she was than her husband.
 Daniel Moriarty and his father are buried in Metairie Cemetery alongside her.

-It’s no easy feat to compete with the magnificent mausoleums in Metairie Cemetery, a famous point of interest built in 1872 on the site of a former horse racing track.
+It’s no easy feat to compete with the magnificent mausoleums in Metairie Cemetery, a New Orleans cemetery built in 1872 on the site of a former horse racing track.
 With the largest assemblage of above-ground monuments and mausoleums in the city, Metairie Cemetery boasts a number of impressive tombs that create a small neighborhood of imposing buildings in various architectural styles, from an Egyptian pyramid to spectacular Neoclassical structures.